Girgias/php-rfcs/container-offset-behaviour.md

 Moreover, it continues to short-cut nested dimension checks with existence check operations.

-TODO: Should fetch operation still be supported? \
+TODO: Should fetch operation still be supported?
-TODO: Should read-write operation still be supported?

 ### Objects